 Having a poorly functioning gut microbiome may lead to intestinal disease, behavioural problems, allergies, obesity, liver disease and diabetes mellitus.
 Therefore, many Veterinary Surgeons and Doctors now advise a supplement that contains both probiotics and prebiotics.
 Probiotics are the good gut bacteria such as Enterococcus Faecium, Lactobacillus and Bifidobacterium.
 Prebiotics are the fibres such as Galacto-oligosaccharides (GOS) and Fructo-oligosaccharides (FOS) that provide nourishment to help maintain probiotic levels.

 Another important natural supplement for the gut is bentonite clay which is a natural clay with a fine, soft texture.
 It forms a paste when mixed with water and hence can increase stool volume.
 It also contains minerals such as calcium magnesium and iron and can help to remove toxins from the body by sticking to their ions or other molecules.
 Bentonite clay has also been shown to improve gut integrity.
-Use our Holistic Doggie Fibre.
+Doggie Fibre supplement for dogs contains probiotics, prebiotics and bentonite clay.

 The link between the central nervous system and gut microbiome has been of significant interest in recent years.
 Reduced gut health has been linked to anxiety and mood function in dogs and cats.
 Probiotics help to restore normal a normal gut microbiome and therefore have a potential role in the prevention of anxiety and behavioural issues.
 Previous anxiolytic supplements have focused on introducing materials that are aimed at the monoamine neurotransmitters of the brain and not the health of the gut.
 Now researchers are concentrating on improving gut health alongside working with an animal behaviourist for dogs with many behavioural problems.